eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 A new Prometheus plugin will be created.
 This plugin will interface with other plugins (chain_plugin, producer_plugin, http_plugin) to supply the data to be exposed.
 Instrumentation will be need to be added in the plugin to capture some of these statistics.
 A call will be added to plugins to get their specific stats (in a non-prometheus dependent fashion).

+A new channel 'metrics' will be added for plugins to report the various per plugin statistics.
+The prometheus_plugin will use the messages on this channel to update the statistics that it reports.

 Data from the original github issue (these data points will require curation/prioritization):

 Chain Plugin